The Judiciary Committee

 The Judiciary Committee has one of the broadest jurisdictions in the Senate, ranging from criminal justice and immigration issues to antitrust and intellectual property law.

-As a senior member of the committee, Senator Feinstein is a leader on a number of issues that fall within the committee’s jurisdiction.
+As the ranking member of the committee, Senator Feinstein is a leader on a number of issues that fall within the committee’s jurisdiction.

 Safeguarding communities has long been one of Senator Feinstein’s priorities.
 She has achieved passage of several important pieces of legislation to fight crime and strengthen the rights of crime victims including: